abhishek-tiwari01/FlightControllerTestSuite/README.md

    ```

 2. **Ensure the test firmware is flashed.**
+   If not restart test and chose option 3.
+Load Test Firmware.
-3. **Ensure the battery is charged and connected to the Psense port with the Psense cable.**
+4. **Ensure the battery is charged and connected to the Psense port with the Psense cable.**
-4. **Connect to MAVProxy and read the output to evaluate the Psense cable status.**
+5. **Connect to MAVProxy and read the output to evaluate the Psense cable status.**
    ```
    Connecting to MAVProxy...
    Reading MAVProxy output...
+   Psense Voltage: PASS
+   Psense Current: PASS
-   PSENSE Overall: FAIL
+   PSENSE Overall: PASS
    Psense Cable Test Completed.
-   Psense Voltage: FAIL
-   Psense Current: FAIL
-   PSENSE Overall: FAIL
    ```

 ## Summary of Menu Options